 Excess Flow Valve Notification

-Customers may request installation of an excess flow valve (EFV), a safety device that slows the flow of natural gas in the event of a service line break.
+Customers may request the installation of an excess flow valve (EFV), a safety device that slows the flow of natural gas in the event of a service line break.
 An EFV is not required for normal operation of your gas line.
 In fact, you may already have an EFV installed.
-There is no charge for this service.
 Certain conditions must exist for this installation.
-For more information, please email NESales@nationalgrid.com or call 1-877-MyNGrid (877-696-4743).
+For more information, please email NESales@NationalGrid.com or call 1-877-MyNGrid (1-877-696-4743).

 Federal regulation 49 C.F.R. §192.383(d) regarding gas pipeline safety requires National Grid to notify customers of their right to request installation of an Excess Flow Valve (EFV) on their existing gas service line under certain circumstances.
 An EFV is a mechanical safety device installed inside a gas service line between the gas main in the street and the gas meter.
 The EFV is designed to minimize the flow of natural gas in the event of a service line break.
 A potential benefit is, in the event that an excavator accidentally digs up the gas service line, the valve would operate to minimize or shut off the flow of gas.